Director of Teaching and Learning

 - Leadership style that perpetuates collegiality and collaboration while exhibiting enthusiasm and a positive attitude

-Applicants should email a cover letter, resume, and three references to:
+For full consideration, applicants should email by January 3, 2020, a cover letter, resume and contact information for three professional references to:

 Please reference “Director of Teaching and Learning” in the subject line of your email.